She Was Found Dead in the Woods. Her Family Doesn’t Buy ‘Suicide’ Claim.

 “Very often, as everyone knows, things may appear to be one thing and then we learn more information,” she said.
 “Often things come to light as we proceed further in this case.”

 Ryan added that her office had “confirmed the whereabouts of all five teenagers... that interacted with Mikayla the night prior to her death and have confirmed their locations later in the evening.”
-None of them has been charged, and she declined to identify them as some are minors.
+None of them has been charged, and she declined to identify them.

 She also dismissed allegations that Miller was targeted for being a member of the LGBTQ+ community.
 And she denied accusations that her commitment to the case only came after weeks of silence, insisting that her office had been communicating with Miller’s family daily.